SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Data

 The raw data of MaNGA are first processed by the Data Reduction Pipeline \citep[DRP;][]{Law-16}, which produces for each galaxy a 3D datacube with a spatial pixel (spaxel) size of $0^{\prime\prime}_.5\times 0^{\prime\prime}_.5$.
 The median PSF of the datacube has a FWHM of $\sim$ 2$^{\prime \prime}_.$5 \citep{Law-15}.
-Therefore in what follows we will require extended structures in the \ha\ maps to have on-sky sizes larger than the PSF (or equivalently 5 spaxels), in order for them to be distinguished from point-like sources.
+Therefore, in what follows we require the identified \ha\ blobs to have on-sky sizes larger than the PSF (or equivalently 5 spaxels), in order for them to be distinguished from point-like sources.
 We also double-check our final sample and make sure that the spatial profiles of these \ha\ blobs are broader than those of unresolved point sources.
-The observing strategy, survey execution and flux calibration are detailed in \citet{Yan-16a,Yan-16b}.

-In this work we make use of the 7th internal data release of MaNGA, the MaNGA Product Launch 7 (MPL-7), including DRP products for 4639 unique galaxies.
-This sample is also included as part of the SDSS data release 15 \citep[DR15;][]{Aguado-19}.
 The spectral fitting is done via the MaNGA Data Analysis Pipeline (DAP; \citealp{2019AJ....158..231W, 2019AJ....158..160B}).
-This pipeline utilizes the code pPXF (\citealp{2004PASP..116..138C, 2017MNRAS.466..798C}) to fit both the stellar continua and emission lines for galaxy spectra.
+This pipeline utilizes the code {\tt pPXF} (\citealp{2004PASP..116..138C,2017MNRAS.466..798C}) to fit both the stellar continua and emission lines for galaxy spectra.
 For each galaxy, DAP first constructs a best-fitting stellar continuum model for every Voronoi binned spectrum (\citealp{2003MNRAS.342..345C}), and then fit the individual spectra constituting each bin based on this model.
 For each spaxel, the stellar component and the gas component are fitted simultaneously, with the stellar kinematics fixed by the values taken from the binned spectra.
 The emission lines are fitted with Gaussian functions.
 During the fitting of emission lines, DAP requires all lines to have the same velocity, while allowing the velocity dispersions to be different except for the pair of lines in each doublet.

+Our sample is drawn from the $\rm 7^{th}$ internal data release of MaNGA, the MaNGA Product Launch 7 (MPL-7), including DRP and DAP products for 4639 unique galaxies.
+This sample is identical to MaNGA sample released in SDSS Data Release 15 \citep[DR15;][]{Aguado-19}.
 Our measurements of \ha\ and other emission lines are all taken from the DAP products.